sanicet/Notes/README.md

 Generate a CSR with a new Private Key openssl req -out <CSR>.csr -new -newkey rsa:2048 -nodes -keyout <unencrypted name>.key

+Generate a CSR with an existing private Key openssl req -new -key private.key -out fd.csr

 check that the CSR is correct
 openssl req -text -in fd.csr -noout